cdslaborg/paramonte/example/Gaussian/C/README.md

 - **Optionally, install Intel Parallel Studio**: If you are a student/teacher/faculty/open-source-developer, you can also download and install, free of charge, the most recent **Intel Parallel Studio** on your system which, by default, includes the Intel MPI library.

 - **Open the right command-line interface to build/run ParaMonte example**: If the ParaMonte library that you intend to use is built for 64-bit architecture, then make sure you open a 64-bit instance of the command-line interface in either of the two cases below:
-    - If you have installed Intel Parallel Studio, open an instance of the **command-line interface** that comes with Intel Parallel Studio from the list of programs in Windows start menu.
+    - If you have installed Intel Parallel Studio, open an instance of the **command-line interface** that comes with Intel Parallel Studio from the list of programs in the Windows start menu.
 This is simply a Windows command prompt that has all the necessary compiler variables and paths predefined in it.
-    - Otherwise, if you do not have Intel Parallel Studio, open an instance of the **command-line interface** that comes with Microsoft Visual Studio from the list of programs in Windows start menu.
+    - Otherwise, if you do not have Intel Parallel Studio, open an instance of the **command-line interface** that comes with Microsoft Visual Studio from the list of programs in the Windows start menu.
 This is simply a Windows command prompt that has all the necessary compiler variables and paths predefined in it.

 - **Build the ParaMonte example**:
-    - To buid the example via Intel Parallel Studio,
+    - To build the example via Intel Parallel Studio,
         ```
         build.bat
         ```
-    - To buid the example via Microsoft Visual Studio,
+    - To build the example via Microsoft Visual Studio,
         ```
         build.bat msvc
         ```
         where the passed argument `msvc` implies the use of Microsoft Visual C++ compiler for building the application.
-The build script will automatically detect whether a parallel application has be built.
+The build script will automatically detect whether a parallel application has been built.
 By default, the name of the output executable is `runExample.exe`.

 - **Run the ParaMonte example executable**:
     - For serial applications simply type the name of the output executable,